mindstorm38/bflb-rust-experiment/README.md

 ## BouffaloLab HAL
 This is an HAL implementation for BouffaloLab chips.
 It currently only support BL808 as it's my main goal for now.
-It can be considered as a Rust port of the official [MCU SDK].
+It can be considered as a Rust port of the official [Bouffalo SDK].

 ## BouffaloLab Runtime
 This crate provides small runtime for building and linking binaries